mjbots/moteus/docs/reference.md

 revolutions.
 It can be used to prevent "catching up" when the controller is used in velocity mode.

+## `servo.max_velocity_slip` ##

+When finite, this enforces a limit on the difference between the control velocity and the current measured velocity, measured i Hz.
+It can be used to ensure that acceleration limits are obeyed in velocity mode when external torques exceed the maximum.
+If used, typically `servo.max_position_slip` must be relatively small to avoid instability.

 ## `servo.max_voltage` ##

 If the input voltage reaches this value, a fault is triggered and all